sjxuvlbi/sjxuvlbi.github.io/_pages/cv.md

-A PDF of my CV can be downloaded [here](http://sjxuvlbi.github.io/files/CV_S.Xu.pdf).
+A PDF of my CV can be found [here](http://sjxuvlbi.github.io/files/CV_S.Xu.pdf).

+A PDF of my Research Interests can be found [here](http://sjxuvlbi.github.io/files/Research_S.Xu.pdf).